wyolum/TouchSelfie/README.md

+# Thanks to an *amazing* pull request from @laurentalacoque we now have a tone of new features!

+Download and check them out!

 # News!
 Now fully compatible with Google Photos API

 Original version of TouchSelfie was based on the, now deprecated, PICASA web API.